Predoctoral Research Fellowship

 Program Information

-Launched in 2022, the PDRI-DevLab Predoctoral Research Fellowship Program supports outstanding young scholars from low- and middle-income countries (LMICs) with interests in international development and potential for success in an academic career in the social sciences.
+Launched in 2022, the PDRI-DevLab Predoctoral Research Fellowship Program supports outstanding young scholars from around the world with interests in international development and potential for success in an academic career in the social sciences.

 The program provides exceptional young scholars with an opportunity to work with leading Penn faculty on a variety of international development research projects, invest in their technical research skills, enroll in classes, and become part of the international development research community at Penn.